-Each full- and part-time employee who holds a non-limited term position (as defined in Policy 3060) will receive holiday pay at his or her regular rate of pay if the employee is on pay status works on or uses flex leave for on-both the last scheduled workday prior to the observed holiday and the first scheduled workday following the observed holiday.
+Each full- and part-time employee who holds a non-limited term position (as defined in Policy 3060 Employee and Position Types) will receive holiday pay at their his or her regular rate of pay if the employee works on or uses flex leave for both the last scheduled workday prior to the observed holiday and the first scheduled workday following the observed holiday.

 Eligible full-time employees will receive eight (8) hours of holiday pay for an observed holiday on which they perform no work.
-Eligible part-time employees will also receive holiday pay on an observed holiday on which they perform no work; the number of hours of such holiday pay is calculated based on the FTE budgeted percentage approved for their respective positions, prorated based on their FTE status.
+Eligible part-time employees will also receive holiday pay on an observed holiday on which they perform no work, prorated based on their FTE status.

-Employees who are in an unpaid out-of-pay status or on a leave of absence when a holiday occurs will not be entitled to holiday pay for that holiday.
+Employees who are in an unpaid status or on a leave of absence when a holiday occurs will not be entitled to holiday pay for that holiday.
 Employees who are on Flex Leave when an observed holiday occurs will receive holiday pay for the holiday and will not be required to use Flex Leave for the holiday.